-A complete solution.
-An optimal system that effectively fully remediates all the adverse effects of upright sitting that have been enumerated.
+A full ergonomic solution.
+An optimal system that effectively gives a full remediation of all the adverse effects of upright sitting that have been enumerated.
 It is the optimised default against which the ergonomics of any chair can be assessed for establishing its ergonomic efficiency.
 An essential tool for chair design.

 - ☒Raised intradiscal pressure (IDP) from spinal axial loading in the upright state. ☛Loading→.
 A major factor in IV Disc prolapse. ☛Inter Vertebral Disc (IVD)→